mach-composer/mach-composer-cli/docs/src/deployment/ci/devops.md

 !!! note
     In the example, you'll see a script to install the *Azure functions core tools*.
-    The functions core tools cannot be injected in the pipeline easier because of a still unresolved bug.
+    The functions core tools cannot be injected in the pipeline easier because of a still unresolved bug.<br>
     See: [https://github.com/Azure/azure-functions-core-tools/issues/1899](https://github.com/Azure/azure-functions-core-tools/issues/1899)